 ADD BEANS, PARSLEY AND SLICED RIBS

-STEP 8: Towards the end of cooking, wash the parsley, shake the water off and chop it.
+STEP 8: Towards the end of cooking, wash the parsley, shake off the excess water, and chop it.

 Remove a few pork ribs (or sausages, if you are using them) from the pot and slice them into smaller pieces.
-Also, strain cooked beans and then add them together with the chopped parsley and sliced pork ribs back to the pot.
+Also, strain the cooked beans, then add them, along with the chopped parsley and sliced pork ribs, back to the pot.

-STEP 9: Simmer only for a minute longer so that the beans get warm enough.
-Smoked pork ribs will release quite enough salt to the soup, but at this point, you should try your delicious ričet and add more if it’s not salty enough.
+STEP 9: Simmer for only 1 minute longer so the beans warm through.
+Smoked pork ribs will add enough salt to the soup, but at this point, try your delicious ričet and add more if it’s not salty enough.

-In the end, add black pepper to your liking, and there you have it; your delicious Slovenian ricet is done!
+In the end, add black pepper to taste.
+There you have it; your delicious Slovenian ricet is done!

-Some people love to spice up ričet by adding a tablespoon of apple vinegar to the pot right at the end of cooking.
-You might want to give this a try, it does combine well with other ingredients, and it tastes delicious.
+Some people love to spice it up by adding a tablespoon of apple vinegar to the pot right at the end of cooking.
+You might want to give this a try; it pairs well with other ingredients and tastes delicious.

 Although you can serve it right away when it’s cooked, in the old days, ričet was often warmed and served with freshly baked homemade bread the next day.